 CLIMB participants are highly interested in taking what they learn about foundational leadership concepts and applying their own strengths, traits, and experience in order to determine how they can lead from where they are to best serve the agency mission, their customer, and their career goals.
 The program involves active participation and collaboration; therefore, participants must be available fulltime throughout the two-week duration.

-The Contracting Professional School at the Veterans Affairs Acquisition Academy has also developed the award-winning SALT leadership program to meet the needs of Supervisory 1102s and Program/Project Managers.
+The Contracting Professional School at the Veterans Affairs Acquisition Academy has developed the leadership training to meet acquisition workforce needs beyond CLIMB’s GS 11-13 audience.
+The FCL-VA-0207 Finding the Leader in You (FLY) class meets the needs of GS 7-9 members of the acquisition workforce and the award-winning SALT leadership program meets the needs of Supervisory 1102s and Program/Project Managers.

 CLIMB is free for VA Acquisition employees.